Mada6232/alx-pre_course/0x01-git/README.md

-this is the folder readme
+this is the folder readme, updated